sumanthratna/grade-view/README.md

 If you don't have a keystore, create one with `keytool -genkey -v -keystore ~/key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias key`.
 Then copy `android/key.properties.sample` to `android/key.properties` and replace the appropriate values.

-### Desktop
-Desktop support is currently provided by [`hover`](https://hover.build), which is in its alpha stages.
-You can run the app using `hover run`, but after clicking `Submit` on the login page, you will not be able to proceed (infinite loading) due to some plugins not having desktop support.

 ## Usage
 Run the app and enter either your FCPS credentials or the test user credentials.
 The test user's username is `1234567`.
 The password field can be left empty (the password does not matter for the test user).